-The Fund's use of derivatives, including for the purpose of hedging interest rate or foreign currency risks, presents risks different from, and possibly greater than, the risks associated with investing directly in traditional securities.
-Among the risks presented are market risk, credit risk, counterparty risk, financial leverage risk, liquidity risk, OTC trading risk and tracking risk.
+The Fund's use of derivatives, including for the purpose of hedging interest rate or foreign currency risks and managing the Fund's duration, presents risks different from, and possibly greater than, the risks associated with investing directly in traditional securities.
+Among the risks presented are counterparty risk, financial leverage risk, liquidity risk, OTC trading risk and tracking risk.
 The use of derivatives can lead to losses because of adverse movements in the price or value of the underlying asset, index or rate, which may be magnified by certain features of the derivatives.

-The U.S. government has enacted legislation that provides for regulation of the derivatives market including minimum margin and capital, clearing and trade execution requirements.
-The European Union (and some other countries) is implementing similar requirements, which will affect the Fund when it enters into a derivatives transaction with a counterparty organized in that country or otherwise subject to that country's derivatives regulations.
-These regulations have the potential to increase the costs of using derivatives, may limit the availability of some forms of derivatives or the Fund's ability to use derivatives, and may adversely affect the performance of some derivative instruments used by the Fund as well as the Fund's ability to pursue its investment objective through the use of such instruments.
+The U.S. government has enacted legislation that provides for new regulation of the derivatives market.
+The European Union (and some other countries) are implementing similar requirements, which will affect the Fund when it enters into a derivatives transaction with a counterparty organized in that country or otherwise subject to that country's derivatives regulations.
+Because these regulations are new and evolving (and some of the rules are not yet final), their impact remains unclear.
+These regulations have the potential to increase the costs of using derivatives, may limit the availability of some forms of derivatives or the Fund's ability to use derivatives, and may adversely affect the performance of some derivative instruments used by the Fund as well as the Fund's ability to pursue its investment objectives through the use of such instruments.

-The Securities and Exchange Commission ("SEC") recently adopted Rule 18f-4 under the 1940 Act relating to a registered investment company's use of derivatives and certain financing transactions (such as reverse repurchase transactions) that could potentially require the Fund to observe more stringent requirements than are currently imposed by the 1940 Act.
-Among other things, Rule 18f-4 will require funds that invest in derivative instruments beyond a specified limited amount to apply a value at risk based limit to their use of certain derivative instruments and financing transactions and to adopt and implement a derivatives risk management program.
-A fund that uses derivative instruments in a limited amount will not be subject to the full requirements of Rule 18f-4.
-In connection with the adoption of Rule 18f-4, funds will no longer be required to comply with the asset segregation framework arising from prior SEC guidance for covering certain derivative instruments and related transactions.
+The Securities and Exchange Commission ("SEC") adopted Rule 18f-4 under the 1940 Act relating to a registered investment company's use of derivatives and certain financing transactions (such as reverse repurchase transactions) that could potentially require the Fund to observe more stringent requirements than are currently imposed by the 1940 Act.
+Among other things, the Fund will be required to limit its use of derivatives to maintain its status as a "limited derivatives user."
+If the Fund were not able to maintain such status, it would be required to apply a value at risk based limit to its use of derivative instruments and financing transactions, comply with other requirements, and adopt and implement a derivatives risk management program.
+In connection with the adoption of Rule 18f-4, funds are no longer required to comply with the asset segregation framework arising from prior SEC guidance for covering certain derivative instruments and related transactions.
 Rule 18f-4 may substantially curtail the Fund's ability to use derivative instruments as part of the Fund's investment strategy and could ultimately prevent the Fund from being able to achieve its investment goals.
-Compliance with Rule 18f-4 will not be required until August 2022.
-As the Fund comes into compliance, the approach to asset segregation and coverage requirements described in this prospectus will be impacted.